RestAuth/pam/README.md

 Remember that line order in PAM configuration files is important.
 For the difference between "`sufficient`" and "`required`", also best read the `pam.d(5)` manual page.

+# Testing

+To run the unit tests (found in `tests/`), you will first need to build and install the PAM plugin on your system as outlined above.
+Additionally:
+* Make sure a RestAuth test server is running (by executing `python setup.py testserver` in the RestAuthServer directory).
+Double-check that the server is listening on http://[::1]:8000/ and has a service user configured with username `vowi` and password `vowi` (this is currently the default).
+* Create the PAM service configurations in `/etc/pam.d/` in as outlined in `tests/main.py`.
+Unfortunately, this cannot be done by the script itself (yet) as it requires root privileges.
+* Make sure PyPAM and the RestAuthClient Python library are installed.
+You can set up a virtualenv in tests/ and run `pip install -r requirements.txt` there.
+* Run `./main.py` in `tests/`.
+All tests should pass.

 # License

 The PAM plugin is licensed under the GPLv3.